 If you’re attacked with non-deadly force (i.e. fist and feet, etc.) you can’t respond by pulling out a gun and shooting them.
 Non-deadly attacks mean you can only use a Non-deadly defense.

 If you’re attacked with deadly force (knife, gun, bat, etc.) where you could have great bodily harm or death from the attack, you can respond in kind.
 Although you can use deadly force, it must be limited to only the amount of force needed to repel the attack.
-Choose one of the most experienced criminal defense attorney from Woburn, Massachusetts.
+Choose one of the most experienced criminal defense attorney in Woburn, MA.

 If you have any questions, please feel free to call or email me.
 I’ll be happy to speak with you about it.